Self Join¶

 I'll create a small dataset of 5 real estate transactions that include a unique transaction id for each purchase, a close date for each sale, the buyer's name and seller's name.

-Notice how Julia was the buyer for transaction id 1
+Notice how Julia was the buyer for transaction id 1 and later a seller for transaction id 2.

 data = {'transaction_id': [1, 2, 3, 4, 5],